Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Introduction

-\citet{Shi2009} and \citet{Chai2016} provided general studies on the non-linear and anisotropic variants of the advection-diffusion equations in the LBM framework, respectively.
-The influence of source term treatment is highlighted, but the numerical examples provided focus on other aspects of the ADE and do not include the impact of non-linearity.
-The asymptotic analysis of the LBM schemes for the ADE have also been discussed in detail by \citet{Yoshida2010}.
-The authors gave a detailed expansion analysis for both single-relaxation-time (SRT) and multiple-relaxation-time (MRT) collision operators for the advection-diffusion-reaction system.
+\citet{Shi2009} and \citet{Chai2016} provided general studies on the non-linear and anisotropic variants of the advection-diffusion equations in the \ac{LBM} framework, respectively.
+The influence of source term treatment is highlighted, but the numerical examples are focused on other aspects of the \ac{ADRE} and do not include an example of solving non-linear source term preserving both temporal and spatial derivatives.
+The asymptotic analysis of the \ac{LBM} schemes for the \ac{ADE} have been discussed in detail by~\citet{Yoshida2010} and~\citet{Chai2020}.
+The authors gave a detailed expansion analysis for both \ac{SRT} and \ac{MRT} collision operators for the advection-diffusion-reaction system.
 For the diffusive scaling, second-order accuracy was reported.
 However, the test cases presented did not include source terms, which were integrated with a first-order scheme.

-From a theoretical point-of-view, detailed studies of LBM schemes for the 1D advection-diffusion equation have been conducted by \citet{dellacherie2013construction}.
-The systematic analysis presented by Dellacherie provided a framework to quantify the behaviour of D1Q2 LBM schemes in $L^{\infty}$ norm, allowing one to check both consistency and convergence.
-It is worth noting, that the author indicated a need to integrate the collision operator with a higher-order integration scheme.
-Additionally, a link was shown between the periodic 1D LBM schemes and the finite-difference schemes, namely, leap-frog for the temporal discretisation, centred-difference for convective terms and Du~Fort-Frankel for the diffusive term.
-The interested reader is referred to the discussion on stability analysis and convergence of a 1D LBM in the work of \citet{Junk2015}.

-Although less common in the literature, the final family of discretisation schemes for the diffusion and advection-diffusion within the LBM framework were derived based on the finite-volume concept.
-The scheme was proposed by \citet{onishi2005alattice}.
-It adapts the particle distribution function used to resolve the NSE to calculate the scalar flux similar to the finite-volume approach.
-The method was later extended by \citet{osmanlic2016lattice} to include an upwind-type switch in flux calculation.
-The interested read is directed to the review by \citet{kung2018comparison} for more information on this formulation and the details relating to it.

 Having outlined the range of applications, the mathematical methodology is now presented.
-The derivations of the LBM numerical schemes present in the literature, can be broadly divided into two groups.
-First one refer to as \textit{bottom-up} and second one to \textit{top-down} approach.
+Readers interested in a detailed discussion on analysis methods are referred to~\cite{Chai2020,Fucik2021,SSimonis_2023}.
+In general, the derivations of the conventional \ac{LBM} numerical schemes present in the literature, can be broadly divided into two groups.
+First one is referred as \textit{bottom-up} and the second one as \textit{top-down} approach.